Raja bendahara: Origin

-In classical Malay kingdoms, a Bendahara was the most important and highest administrative position in royal court, serving as the chief of all ministers.
-As a royal adviser, a Bendahara was appointed by the Raja and dismissible only by the Raja himself.
-The position is hereditary and candidates were selected from the male descendants of the Bendahara family.
+In classical Malay kingdoms, a bendahara was the most important and highest administrative position in royal court, serving as the chief of all ministers.
+As a royal adviser, a bendahara was appointed by the raja, who alone could sack him.
+The position was hereditary and candidates were selected from the male descendants of the Bendahara family.

-The ascendancy of a Bendahara into a royalty began in the late 17th century, when the last ruler of Johor from Melaka dynasty, Mahmud Shah II died without a male heir.
+The transition of the bendahara into royalty began in the late 17th century, when the last ruler of Johor from the Malacca dynasty, Mahmud Shah II died without a male heir.
 Tun Abdul Jalil, the Bendahara of Johor, became the next Sultan of Johor, assuming the title Abdul Jalil Shah IV.
-During his reign, the eastern state of Pahang was established as a special province of the Bendahara family and ruled directly by the successive Bendaharas of the empire.
-A self-rule was established during the reign of Tun Abdul Majid when the state's status was changed from a tanah pegangan (a fief) to tanah kurnia ('granted land'), thus the ruling Bendahara acquired the title Raja ('king') in Pahang, also known as Raja Bendahara'.
+During his reign, the eastern state of Pahang was established as a special province of the Bendahara family and ruled directly by the successive bendaharas of the empire.
+Self-rule was established during the reign of Tun Abdul Majid when the state's status was changed from a tanah pegangan (a fief) to tanah kurnia ('granted land'), thus the ruling bendahara acquired the title raja ('king') in Pahang, also known as raja bendahara'.